linkmalloc/proudbisayabai.ph/_posts/2021-01-18-a-must-visit-paradise-in-carnaza-island-daanbantayan-northern-cebu.md

 ---
 A MUST-VISIT paradise in Carnaza Island, Daanbantayan, Northern Cebu!

+Room Rates:

-Room Rates:• P200 per night, good for 2pax.
+• P200 per night, good for 2pax.
 There are 20 standard rooms (woodshed) of the same size and type.

-You may bring your own camping tents as well.
+• You may bring your own camping tents as well.

 How to get there in Carnaza ?

 From CEBU CITY :

 * Go to Cebu North Terminal and get on a bus bound for Maya-Kawit.
 (P200-250/way)